Originate/exosphere/documentation/tutorial/part_1/01_design_goals.md

 * do all this while including product owners, testers, developers, and other stakeholders into efficient, lean teams that work with agility

+Doing that we ended up with a development framework that defines:
+* a development model to build complex applications as a set of independent services
+* a set of reusable services that allows to quickly plug together powerful solutions
-We ended up with a modular framework that leverages modern cloud technologies, but goes way beyond them.
+* a modular framework that automates many of these steps

+This development framework is built on top of cloud technologies, but goes way beyond them.
-We named it _Exosphere_,
-which is the highest layer of Earth's athmosphere, way above the clouds.
+Hence we named it _Exosphere_, which is the highest layer of Earth's athmosphere, way above the clouds.